aeternity/protocol/channels/OFF-CHAIN.md

 Message code: 10

 Since both sides may initiate an `update` request, it is possible that both may do so at roughly the same time.
-In particular, in the Aeternity node system, if an `update` request arrives while the FSM is waiting for its client to authenticate a new state update, it reverts both its own update attempt and the other participant's update request by sending an `update_error` message.
+In particular, in the æternity node system, if an `update` request arrives while the FSM is waiting for its client to authenticate a new state update, it reverts both its own update attempt and the other participant's update request by sending an `update_error` message.